Tax Credits

 Tax Credits are administered and paid by the Tax Credits office of HM Revenue and Customs.
 See manage your Tax Credits on gov.uk

-Where can I get benefits advice?
+Where to get benefits advice

 You can get benefits advice from a local independent service.
-They can help guide you through the application process and explain how some benefits may impact upon another:
+They can help guide you through the application process and explain how some benefits may impact upon another.
+Services in Newcastle include:

-- Citizens Advice Newcastle give advice to anyone in Newcastle
+- Citizens Advice Newcastle (CAN).

-- Newcastle Welfare Rights Service give advice to people in priority groups.
-They have self help material on their website.
+- Newcastle Welfare Rights Service have self help material on their website

 Other Useful Information